Valley National Bancorp research snapshot

 Bullish case

-More likely if net interest income grows near management guidance, deposits grow without a sharp funding-cost increase, commercial loan growth stays healthy, credit losses remain contained, and the market values VLY near 15x earnings.
+More likely if net interest income keeps growing near guidance, deposits grow without a sharp funding-cost increase, C&I and owner-occupied CRE growth stays healthy, credit losses remain contained, and the market values VLY near 15x earnings.

 Base case

-More likely if earnings grow at a high single-digit rate, the NIM stays near recent levels, deposits remain stable, commercial real estate losses stay manageable, and the stock holds a mid-teens earnings multiple.
+More likely if earnings grow at a high single-digit rate, the NIM keeps drifting toward the low-to-mid 330s, deposits remain stable, commercial real estate losses stay manageable, and the stock holds a low-to-mid-teens earnings multiple.

 Bearish case